Vladislav-Antipin/Project_LU2SV483/README.md

 This dictionary was unpacked using a stack data structure as an intermediate, and then converted to newick parenthesized format as well as to a list of ordered according to it sequences.

-The neighbor joining (NJ) tree was drawn based on the newik representation with [Biopython](requirements.txt) module.
+The neighbor joining (NJ) tree was drawn based on the newick representation with [Biopython](requirements.txt) module.

 ![](Output_Files/Tree.png)